likaiucas/likaiucas.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am LI Kai(李鍇).
-I am now a PhD student at University of Chinese Academy of Sciences ([UCAS](https://www.ucas.ac.cn/)) and also undergoing a joint PhD project in City University of Hong Kong ([CityU](https://www.cityu.edu.hk/)).
+I am now a PhD student at University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)) and also undergoing a joint PhD project in City University of Hong Kong ([CityU](https://www.cityu.edu.hk/)).
 In UCAS, I am supervised by [Prof. Zhongming Zhao](http://aircas.ac.cn/ykjs/lrld/201909/t20190903_5375259.html) and [Prof. Yu Meng](https://people.ucas.ac.cn/~0010249).
 In CityU, I am supervised by [Prof. Xiangyu Zhao](https://zhaoxyai.github.io/) in Applied Machine Learning Lab ([AML](https://aml-cityu.github.io/)).

-A data-driven personal website
+In 2021, I obtained a bachelor's degree in space information and digital technology from the University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)).
+I ranked 2nd in my major and was recommended to the UCAS to study directly for a doctor's degree.

+My researches focus on computer vision and remote sensing images.
+Latestly, most of my work will concentrate on Off-Nadir Images.

+News
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over - just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+`2024.10 One paper accepted by ISPRS!`

 Getting started
 ======